localstack/docs/content/en/user-guide/tools/dns-server/_index.md

 ### Fallback DNS server

-If you want to use another upstream DNS resolver than Google (default `8.8.8.8`), specify the fallback DNS server where all non-redirected queries (i.e., not matching `DNS_LOCAL_NAME_PATTERNS`) will be forwarded to:
+If you want to use another upstream DNS resolver than your default system DNS resolver or Google DNS (`8.8.8.8` fallback if detection fails), specify the fallback DNS server where all non-redirected queries (i.e., not matching `DNS_LOCAL_NAME_PATTERNS`) will be forwarded to:

 ```bash
 DNS_SERVER=1.1.1.1
 ```

+By default, LocalStack attempts to detect the default system DNS resolver upon startup.
+If this detection fails, LocalStack uses Google DNS `8.8.8.8` as a fallback.

 ### Skip LocalStack DNS resolution